bsloanes/autoSort/README.md

 1. Download files and save in one folder.
 2. pip install or pip3 install each package listed in the .txt file
 3. run the ExecutionLabeling.py file
+4. newExecutionLabeling *in progress* for train-test split by label